rainlanguage/rain.dex.solve/README.md

 # rain.dex.solve

+This repo composes various options for solving Raindex.
+By design there are no implementations in this repo

 ## Docker compose

 Pruning orphans is useful if we accidentally modify the compose file while containers are still running.
 E.g. if we git pull before pulling them down.

 Start: